ansyblenetwork/aquietlife/_posts/2021-07-23-robinhood-api.md

 ---
-Title: "Playing with the Robinhood API"
+title: "Playing with the Robinhood API"
 ---

 A Robinhood login via API.